Obtaining expectation valuesΒΆ

 from qiskit import *

-from qiskit.test.mock import FakeAthens
+from qiskit.providers.fake_provider import FakeAthens

 import mthree